youngcm2/cleanco/README.md

 countries.

 ## How do I install it?
-Download it from this site and unzip the directory.
+Download it from this site and unzip the directory or get the package (https://www.nuget.org/packages/cleanco/)

 * Windows: Open the .sln file in a suitable Windows IDE (I use Visual Studio 2013)